SamiPerttu/fundsp/README.md

 - `Shape::Softsign(hardness)`: Apply `softsign` distortion with configurable hardness.
 Argument to `softsign` is multiplied by the hardness value.
 - `Shape::Crush(levels)`: Apply a staircase function with configurable number of levels per unit.
 - `Shape::SoftCrush(levels)`: Apply a smooth staircase function with configurable number of levels per unit.
+- `Shape::AdaptiveTanh(timescale, hardness)`: Apply adaptive normalizing distortion with smoothing `timescale` in seconds.
+Smoothing timescale is the time it takes for level estimation to move halfway to a new value.
+Argument to `tanh` is multiplied by the hardness value and divided by the RMS level of the signal.

 #### Metering Modes